Shaun-Roberts/Honors-Dissertation-2017/README.md

 "family plot.R" is the code to generate the star and friends plots

 "CentralitiesPlot.R" is the code to make the centralities plot with nodes A through M in the definitions section.

+"benchmarkplots.R" is the code to make the benchmarking plots.

+"benchmark.R" is the code to do the benchmarks.